meyermt/MasterProcessSocket/README.md

 The device running MasterProcessSocket master and clients must have Java 8 installed.

-Compile the project by running the follwing command from the project's root directory:
+Compile the project by running the following command from the project's root directory:

 `javac -d bin src/main/java/com/meyermt/proc/*.java`